 If you die before age 75

 Your beneficiaries can take the whole pension fund as a lump sum tax-free.
-Dependants (but not other beneficiaries) can also choose drawdown or to buy an annuity to take an income tax-free.
+Dependents (but not other beneficiaries) can also choose draw-down or to buy an annuity to take an income tax-free.

 If you die after age 75